-2.5.2.4 Site Audit for CWD-related Mitigation Measures
+2.5.1.2 Site Audit for CWD-related Mitigation Measures

-During the reporting period, teams of at least two dolphin observers were deployed at 1 to 3 dolphin observation stations by the contractors for continuous monitoring of the DEZ for seawall construction works in accordance with the DEZ Plan.
-Trainings for the proposed dolphin observers on the implementation of MMWP and DEZ monitoring were provided by the ET prior to the aforementioned works, with a cumulative total of 705 individuals being trained and the training records were kept by the ET.
+During the reporting period, a dolphin observation station and team of at least two dolphin observers was deployed by the contractors for continuous monitoring of the DEZ for armour rock laying works in accordance with the DEZ Plan.
 From the contractors' DEZ monitoring records, no dolphin or other marine mammals were observed within or around the DEZ in this reporting period.
-The contractors' records were also audited by the ET during site inspection.
+The contractor's records were also audited by the ET during site inspection.

-Audits of acoustic decoupling for construction vessels were carried out during weekly site inspection and summarised in Section 2.7.
-Summary of audits of SkyPier HSFs route diversion and speed control and construction vessel management are presented in Section 2.8 and Section 2.9 respectively.
+Summary of audits of SkyPier HSFs route diversion and speed control and construction vessel management are presented in Section 2.7 and Section 2.8 respectively.